barbeque/pc9821-floppy-adapter/README.md

 This adapter converts the internal 26-pin bus of those PC9821 models to support a 34-pin IBM PC style drive such as the Gotek.

 Note that this is only intended to work on the NEC FD1138T floppy drives; reportedly, the 1138H needs a "VFO board" in order to work.
+[More info on the VFO board is here](http://torlus.com/floppy/forum/viewtopic.php?start=15&t=458).

 If you have an NEC _1148T_ floppy drive, you already have a 34-pin floppy connector, and can just use the Gotek in Shugart mode.